Light dark matter

-Light dark matter, in astronomy and cosmology, are dark matter weakly interacting massive particles (WIMPS) candidates with masses less than 1 GeV.
+Light dark matter, in astronomy and cosmology, are dark matter weakly interacting massive particles (WIMPS) candidates with masses less than 1 GeV (i.e., a mass similar to or less than a neutron or proton).
 These particles are heavier than warm dark matter and hot dark matter, but are lighter than the traditional forms of cold dark matter, such as Massive Compact Halo Objects (MACHOs).
 The Lee-Weinberg bound limits the mass of the favored dark matter candidate, WIMPs, that interact via the weak interaction to $\approx 2$ GeV.
 This bound arises as follows.
-The lower the mass of WIMPs is, the lower the annihilation cross section, which is of the order $\approx m^2/M^4$, where m is the WIMP mass and M the mass of the Z-boson.
+The lower the mass of WIMPs is, the lower the annihilation cross section, which is of the order $\approx m^2/M^4$, where m is the WIMP mass and M the mass of the Z boson.
 This means that low mass WIMPs, which would be abundantly produced in the early universe, freeze out (i.e. stop interacting) much earlier and thus at a higher temperature, than higher mass WIMPs.
 This leads to a higher relic WIMP density.
 If the mass is lower than $\sim 2$ GeV the WIMP relic density would overclose the universe.

 Some of the few loopholes allowing one to avoid the Lee-Weinberg bound without introducing new forces below the electroweak scale have been ruled out by accelerator experiments (i.e. CERN, Tevatron), and in decays of B mesons.

 A viable way of building light dark matter models is thus by postulating new light bosons.
 This increases the annihilation cross section and reduces the coupling of dark matter particles to the Standard Model making them consistent with accelerator experiments.

 Current methods to search for light dark matter particles include direct detection through electron recoil.